ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

-## This repository allows users to run and access Advanced ACT’s library Pixell and run the Jupyter notebook tutorials associated with Data Release 4.
+## This repository allows users to run and access Advanced ACT?s library Pixell and run the Jupyter notebook tutorials associated with Data Release 4.
 ---
 Adv ACT's Data Release 4 includes intensity and polarization maps covering close to half the sky as well as a variety of other data products.
 These data products are described in some detail in the Python Notebook Tutorials presented here.
 The tutorials also introduce users to the Plate Carree maps used for the AdvACT data products as well as the python library, Pixell, used to handle the maps.